Graylog2/documentation/pages/secure/sec_graylog_beats.rst

 Create a CA with our `shadowCA <https://github.com/graylog-labs/shadowCA>`__ or use your already given CA. That is needed to create all certificates.
 The examples will take the given names from our shadowCA and reference to that only, please adjust this to your local needs.
 If in doubt check the shadowCA scripts what kind of certificate is created and used.

 The CA certificate needs to be imported on all machines that are part of the setup using the `documented steps <https://github.com/graylog-labs/shadowCA/blob/master/docs/add_ca_to_truststore.md>`__.
-Depending on your Browser you might need to add the ``.der`` to your Browser to trust the CA. In addition the CA ``.der`` file is added to a JVM Keystore that is used by Graylog.
+Depending on your Browser you might need to import the ``.der`` to your Browser to trust the CA. In addition the CA ``.der`` file is imported to a JVM Keystore that is used by Graylog.

 adding of .der to JVM Keystore
 ------------------------------